AlexErrant/Pentive/design-decisions/run-locally.md

 > **Warning** This has only been tested on Ubuntu - make sure the `~/.config/.wrangler/local-cert` paths in _both_ scripts work [for your OS](https://github.com/cloudflare/workers-sdk/issues/2118#issuecomment-1445372298)!

 > [`rmcert.sh`](../rmcert.sh) deletes Wrangler's local-cert's `key.pem` and `cert.pem`.
 (Then [`mkcert.sh`](../make.sh) generates a new one.)
 This "regenerate" may be undesirable if you're using Wrangler for HTTPS anywhere else.
-If this is the case, add your site to `mkcert.sh` before running it, e.g. `mkcert -key-file key.pem -cert-file cert.pem cwa.pentive.local your-wrangler-worker-here.com`
+If this is the case, add your site to `mkcert.sh` before running it, e.g. `mkcert -key-file key.pem -cert-file cert.pem user-generated-content-pentive.local cwa.pentive.local your-wrangler-worker-here.com`

 > [More info.](https://github.com/cloudflare/workers-sdk/issues/1908#issuecomment-1416901172) Note that `NODE_EXTRA_CA_CERTS` isn't helpful since it specifies a [CA cert](https://discord.com/channels/595317990191398933/799437470004412476/1039744087672238110) and we need to trust domains remapped in our `hosts` file.